stuartdalrymple/playground/README.txt

 From impossible, to possible, to effortless.
 Just 10,000 hours to go ;)

+Edit: I forgot to say that it's never to late to learn ^_^

 Tutorials I've done:
 #1 Git and GitHub Tutorials #1 - Intro